iyawnnn/Expense-Management-System/README.md

-Expense Manager

-The Expense Manager is a simple Python-based expense tracking application that allows users to manage their expenses, view, add, and analyze expenditure data easily.
+Expense Manager is a simple Python-based expense tracking application that allows users to manage their expenses, view, add, and analyze expenditure data easily.

-Features
+Features:

 Add New Expense: Users can add new expenses by providing details like date, description, category, and price.